We believe art is a gift, not a product.

 Pay artists fairly.
 Every performer at our events receives fair compensation.
 One hundred percent of ticket revenue goes to the artists and basic production costs.
 No overhead comes off the top.

 Produce showcase events.
 A Night at the Triad is our flagship event — an evening of world-class music, community, and genuine surprise at the Triad Theater.
-We have much more in store!
+We also bring free live music to the neighborhood through our Open Streets Concerts, welcome every local artist to the stage at our Open Mic & Jam Sessions, and gather the community at picnics and meetups throughout the year.

 Promote community artists.
 We amplify upcoming performances, recordings, and opportunities for the musicians in our community — online and in the neighborhood — because the relationship between artist and audience shouldn't end when the show does.